HackLinux/e8/readme.md

 Incomplete now.
 However, you can try type `make doc` under this project folder, and visit `http://localhost:8000` for the API document.

-**TODO**

-- Const immediates support in assembly.
-- Data section support in assembly.
-- Assemble a project of multiple files.